Terms of service

 You agree not to disclose your password to any third party.
 You must notify us immediately upon becoming aware of any breach of security or unauthorized use of your account.
 You may not use as a username the name of another person or entity that is not lawfully available for use, a name or trademark that is subject to any rights of another person or entity other than you without appropriate authorization, or a name that is otherwise offensive, vulgar, or obscene.

 Free‑Tier Visibility Restriction.
 On the free tier, you may only create Public Projects.
-Creating or maintaining a Private Project requires an active paid Subscription.
+Creating a new Private Project or converting a Public Project to Private requires an active paid Subscription.
 CatDoes may place limits on the number and size of Public Projects under the free tier.

 4. Service Credits